fedbont94/Horeka/README.md

                     It calls the python script with all arguments that need to be passed and MUST be adapted to your interests.

-MakeCorsikaSim.py - Is the main script that for Corsika air shower simulation (more documentation in the script)
+MakeCorsikaSim.py - Is the main script that for Corsika air shower simulation (more documentation in the script) MakeDetectorResponse.py - Is the main script that for detector response simulation (more documentation in the script)

 utils/FileWriter.py -       Contains a class that can be used to create and write a Corsika inp file and create "data", "temp", "log", "inp" folders. \